osherachamim/LAMP-Ecommerce-Deploy/README.md

 This is a sample e-commerce application built for learning purposes.
 Here's how to deploy it on CentOS systems:
+# Introduction
+This is a sample e-commerce application built for learning purposes.
+Here's how to deploy it on CentOS systems:

 # Deploy Pre-Requisites:
 1. Install FirewallD